This guide will give retirees seven essential factors to consider when applying for social security benefits. This is a must-read.

 - If you are filing your taxes as an individual and your combined income is in-between $25,000 and 34,000, you will have to pay taxes on 50% of your benefits.

-- If you are filing your taxes as an individual and your combined income is more than $34,000, 85% of your benefits will be subject to tax.
+- If you file your taxes as an individual and your combined income is more than $34,000, 85% of your benefits will be subject to tax.

 Filing Taxes Jointly